stephencrowell/lungair-fhir-server/example/README.md

 This ID serves to link objects in the FHIR server to their origins in the data table.

 For a minimal implementation of `ExamplePatient`, we will not need to implement any other methods.
-We will discuss other methods you can implement later.
+We will discuss other methods we can implement later.

 ## Implementing `get_patient_observations`